 So, to summarize, there are three types of hemp-derived CBD products:

 Full spectrum: Also known as "whole plant" hemp, containing all natural cannabinoids and terpenes including trace amounts of THC (though, full spectrum products are legally required to have less than 0.3% THC).

 Broad spectrum: Similar to full spectrum, broad spectrum hemp products contain all of the natural cannabinoids and terpenes, but THC has been removed.

 CBD isolate: The purest form of CBD, meaning that it only contains CBD and all other cannabinoids and terpenes have been removed.

-If you're still unsure of where to get started with CBD, Green Genomix offers an at-home DNA test that looks for specific genetic markers known to be responsible for the uniqueness of your endocannabinoid system.
-If you have already done genetic testing with another company (like 23andMe, AncestryDNA, MyHeritage, or one of the many others), you can upload your existing genetic data for free to get a report.
+If you're still unsure of where to get started with CBD and if you have already done genetic testing with another company (like 23andMe, AncestryDNA, MyHeritage, or one of the many others), you can upload your raw genetic data to Green Genomix and get a free analysis of how your genetics effects your experience on cannabis.
 The report outlines specific cannabis formulations and consumption methods that are optimal for you and your medicinal needs for cannabis.
 Read more on our site at https://www.greengenomix.com